timnallen/get_swol/README.md

 Example: /routines/1
 ```

-### Getting All Routines A User Has Scheduled On A Date
+### GET All SCHEDULED Routines A User Has On A Date

 #### In order to get all scheduled routines on a given date for a user, with the included exercises, make a GET request to: